/ delegates · admitted manifold

 Not a fraud detector

-Fraud detection needs different evidence, different thresholds, and a different admission battery.
+Fraud detection needs different evidence and a different qualification scope.

 Not a tax advisor